According to Ask.com, “Taula de la Ciutat was the first bank to record in Barcelona in 1401. Banking practices can be traced back to the Roman Empire.

-The trouble with longstanding, traditional industries is their lack of adaptability, flexibility, and resistance to change.
-This makes them susceptible to maverick upstart companies that can identify weaknesses and quickly jump in to provide more customer-centric alternatives, leaving the established industry players obsolete.
+Trouble with longstanding, traditional industries are lacking in adaptability, flexibility, and resistance to change.
+This makes them susceptible to maverick upstart companies that identify weaknesses and quickly jump in to provide more customer-centric alternatives, leaving the established obsolete players.

 One such example is that of TransferWise.
-I know from personal experience the frustration, complication and ridiculous fees charged by banks for international wire transfers.
+I know from personal experience frustration, complications and ridiculous fees charged by banks for international wire transfers.
 Clearly a major customer pain point left unaddressed.
-So a start-up from the Baltics steps in to fill the void by re-imagining the mechanics of transfers to take advantage of new technologies.
+So and start-up from the Baltics steps to fill the void by re-imagining the mechanics of transfers to take advantage of new technologies.
 The result?
-Significant reduction of fees and the empowerment of customers to control and monitor transfers online.
-Just like that, another David takes down a Goliath.
+Significant reduction of fees and empowerment of customers to control and monitor transfers online.
+Just Like That, Another David Takes Down and Goliath.

 Read about the TransferWise story here: